 Mortgage brokers are professionals who are paid a fee to bring together lenders and borrowers.
 They usually work with dozens or even hundreds of lenders, not as employees, but as freelance agents.

 The mortgage broker working to secure your loan is earning a fee for the transaction and the better deal they achieve for a lender, the more they are paid.
-Don't be too anxious to disclose to a broker the interest rate you are willing to accept--let them tell you what terms they can secure.
+Don't be too anxious to disclose to a broker the interest rate you are willing to accept—let them tell you what terms they can secure.
 Shop around to make sure the terms are reasonable.
 Many of the mortgage companies that advertise online are mortgage brokers.

-Some out of town lenders don't understand the types of heating systems used in specific areas, they aren't familiar with private septic systems, and they don't immediately understand common classifications and terms used by local appraisers.
+Some out-of-town lenders don't understand the types of heating systems used in specific areas, they aren't familiar with private septic systems, and they don't immediately understand common classifications and terms used by local appraisers.

 Using a local bank can sometimes be a plus.
 Their staff generally understand the specifics of local properties, but a distant lender who doesn't will delay closing until questions are answered.

-Mortgage brokers can often find a lender who will make loans that a bank refuses -- problem credit is one example.
+Mortgage brokers can often find a lender who will make loans that a bank refuses—problem credit is one example.
 Getting a bad credit mortgage is tricky and can be very costly if you are inexperienced or don't know your legal rights.
 Unfortunately, the industry is ripe with those who will try to take advantage.

 Loans for unique or commercial properties might be easier to secure through a mortgage broker.
 Not every bank offers these types of mortgages.

 Make your choice of a lender based on the best loan terms you can find.
-Ask questions about expected time-frame.
+Ask questions about the expected time frame.
 Ask your real estate agent friends who have recently bought a home for lender and broker referrals.